Sitar: World music influence

 Donovan's personnel on his 1966 album Sunshine Superman included Shawn Phillips on sitar.
 Phillips also played sitar on one song on Donovan's next album Mellow Yellow, produced in 1967.

+Starting in the late 1970s, Pakistan International Airlines in-flight music featured the sitar to evoke feelings of nostalgia for the homeland among the Pakistani diaspora.

-Steve Howe of the British progressive rock band Yes played a Danelectro sitar guitar on their album Close to the Edge.
-Deepak Khazanchi played sitar and tanpura on one song on Yes's 1983 album 90125.
+Steve Howe of the British progressive rock band Yes played a Danelectro sitar guitar on their album Close to the Edge as well as the song "To Be Over" from their 1974 album "Relayer".
+Deepak Khazanchi played sitar and tanpura on the song "It Can Happen", from Yes' 1983 album 90125.

+Paul Young's 1985 cover of Hall & Oates's song "Everytime You Go Away" included an electric sitar played by John Turnbull.

 Sitar gharanas

+A gharana is a system of social organisation in the Indian subcontinent, linking musicians or dancers by lineage or apprenticeship.
+Notable gharana include: